In the 2014 movie Godzilla, one of the two MUTOs, the creatures that feed on nuclear radiation, is shown to emerge from what Nevada location?

-After an episode of The Simpsons in which Bart is eaten by a boa aired in 2002, what soon-to-be-in-the-news city's tourism department threatened to sue Fox for defamation? (hint: the city was the center of world's attention in 2014 and will be in 2016 as well)
+After an episode of The Simpsons in which Bart is eaten by a boa aired in 2002, which city's tourism department threatened to sue Fox for defamation? (hint: the city was the center of world's attention in 2014 and will be in 2016 as well)

 Geographer Martin Behaim made the oldest extant one of these and called it the Erdapfel, German for earth apple; it can now be seen in a Nuremberg museum.
 What is it?